Privacy

 • from our clients and third-party brokers (with whom you may have a direct relationship with, for example as a third party or an investor) who have shared your information with us in order for us to provide services to our clients;

-• GC Partners will collect information relating to your interactions on the Site and from cookies and tracking devices on your devices where you have permitted their use;
+• GC Partners will collect information relating to your interactions on the Site and from cookies and tracking devices on your devices where you have permitted their use; and

 We will collect the following types of information: